jmerski/HTML-PoeM/README.md

 Monday, November 11, 2024 @ 11:00:09 AM
 Cropping the character makes it look really good.
 I am really happy with the chatgpt art so far.
 I am going to commit this one because it makes me happy.
 Although I will aim for left and right.
 Actually emergency commit incase the new code that is provided breaks everything

+Monday, November 11, 2024 @ 02:11:31 PM
+Attack key works which is nice but the animations aren't great.
+Need to figure out how to make them based on char orientation.
+This is still not a realistic example of a database + real game setup.